Hero Background

 2.4 Contractor Trick: Build for the Eye, Not the Wall

-Here’s a simple concept that changes everything: the wall might not be straight, but the installation should look straight.
+The wall might not be straight, but the installation should look straight.
 That means referencing a laser line, not chasing the drywall waviness.

 This is why pro tile and trim work “reads” cleaner: the reference is consistent even when the house is not.